 2. Be open to casual relationships

 Some people assume that people dating at older ages want to settle down or only want to pursue long-term relationships.
 While this may well be the case in some situations, you should keep an open mind to something casual if you meet someone compatible.
-As long as you both are clear about the nature of the relationship and make no false promises, there is nothing wrong with a casual relationship.
+As long as you both are clear about the nature of the relationship and make no false promises, there is nothing wrong with a casual senior relationship.

 3. Explore multiple platforms and services